East Asian Studies at IU

 - U.S. Department of Education East Asia National Resource Center Consortium with a partner center at the University of Illinois;

-- Chinese Flagship Programs for undergraduates and graduate students; and
+- Chinese Flagship Program for undergraduates; and

 - Research Center for Chinese Politics & Business.